Mathematics

 Course content

-You can choose to complete the full Further Maths A level course consisting of 6 components (2 Further Pure Maths components which are compulsory and then select 2 additional papers from 4 options) or complete the Further Maths AS level course consisting of 3 components (1 Further Pure Maths and 2 papers from the 4 options papers).
+You can choose to complete the full Further Maths A level course consisting of 4 components: 2 Core Pure Maths components, which are compulsory and 2 additional components.
+At BW we offer Further Statistics & Further Mechanics as the additional options.

 Methods of study